-The area had long been well known as an excellent watering place along the Oregon Trail and when Kansas Territory was opened for settlement, a number of men immediately took up claims in the fall.
-The early settlers were abolitionist supporters at a time when the fledgling territory was in limbo as to whether it would declare as a “Free-State” or a “pro-slavery” state.
+The area had long been well-known as an excellent watering place along the Oregon Trail.
+When Kansas Territory was opened for settlement, several men immediately took up claims in the fall.
+The early settlers were abolitionist supporters when the fledgling territory was in limbo about whether it would declare itself as a “Free-State” or a “pro-slavery” state.

-Some of the first settlers were William Harper, John Chamberlain, and Ephraim Banning, as well as Mrs. Roberts, Wells, Eppuson, Lawson, and W.A.
+Some of the first settlers were William Harper, John Chamberlain, Ephraim Banning, Mrs. Roberts, Wells, Eppuson, Lawson, and W.A.
 Cardwell.
-Soon, a settlement was formed and called Big Springs for the large ever-flowing springs in the immediate vicinity.
+Soon, a settlement was formed and called Big Springs for the large, ever-flowing springs in the immediate vicinity.

 On June 10, 1855, the first sermon was preached by Reverend W. A. Cardwell, a United Brethren minister, in the log house of Ephraim Banning.
-The United Brethrens would also build the first church in Big Springs in 1856.
+The United Brethren built the first church in Big Springs in 1856.

-A store was also opened in 1855 by Webb & Carter, soon followed by the Harper House and the Picken Hotel which provided lodging for the many travelers along the Oregon Trail.
+A store was also opened in 1855 by Webb & Carter, followed by the Harper House and the Picken Hotel, which provided lodging for the many travelers along the Oregon Trail.

 On September 5, 1855, the first Free-State convention was held at Big Springs.
 Referred to as the Big Springs Convention, all of the leading Free-State men were present, among them Ex-Governor Andrew H. Reeder, Governor Charles L. Robinson, General James H. Lane, George W. Smith, J. A. Wakefield, James S. Emery, and many others.
-Sure that great work was to be accomplished on that day, men came from all over the territory in wagons, in carriages, in vehicles of every description, on horseback and on foot, and all in the most solemn and determined earnestness.
-And each one after the manner of the patriots of the Revolution pledge his life, his property, and his sacred honor, if need be, to establish freedom in the State of Kansas.
-The spirit of the convention was embodied in the following resolution, written by Ex-
+Sure that significant work was to be accomplished on that day, men came from all over the territory in wagons, carriages, vehicles of every description, on horseback and on foot, and all in the most solemn and determined earnestness.
+And each one, after the manner of the patriots of the Revolution, pledged his life, his property, and his sacred honor, if need be, to establish freedom in the State of Kansas.
+The spirit of the convention was embodied in the following resolution, written by Ex-Governor Andrew H. Reeder:

-This meeting and many more to follow would eventually result in the Bleeding Kansas saga, as Free-Staters and pro-slavery advocates waged a bloody war for the next four years.
+This meeting and many more would eventually result in the Bleeding Kansas saga, as Free-Staters and pro-slavery advocates waged a bloody war for the next four years.

-In the meantime, Big Springs was continuing to grow and a post office was established on January 7, 1856, with John Chamberlain as the first postmaster.
+In the meantime, Big Springs continued to grow, and a post office was established on January 7, 1856, with John Chamberlain as the first postmaster.
 The first school was taught in the town hall in the same year.

-Another Kansas “first” also occurred in Big Springs in 1856 when area citizens rallied to confront alcohol, in what was one of the first temperance meetings in the territory.
-The whole affair began when a local physician named Dr. Carter brought in three barrels of whiskey and started a saloon.
+Another Kansas “first” also occurred in Big Springs in 1856 when area citizens rallied to confront alcohol in one of the territory’s first temperance meetings.
+The affair began when a local physician named Dr. Carter brought in three whiskey barrels and started a saloon.